Nada8324/Quotely/README.md

 # 📱 Quotely

-**Quotely** is a modern, high-performance Flutter application designed for discovering, saving, and organizing inspirational quotes.
-The app features real-time synchronization with Firebase and a dedicated Android Home-screen Widget.
+**Quotely** is a modern Flutter application for discovering, saving, and organizing inspirational quotes with a smooth and engaging user experience.

 ---